N402 highway: Naic to Indang

 Within the población of Naic, N402 turns southwest towards J. Poblete Street (some of its segments is also known as Sabang Road) and then, in front of the Naic Church, veers southeast as Capt.
-Ciriaco Nazareno Street.
-It then intersects with Governor's Drive and proceeds towards Indang as Naic–Indang Road.
+Ciriaco Nazareno Street, which is one-way southbound up to Burgos Street.
+Past Governor's Drive at San Roque Crossing, it proceeds towards Indang as Naic–Indang Road.
 It then enters the población of Indang alternatively known as A. Mojica Street and ends at De Ocampo Street.
-It then continues as De Ocampo Street, San Miguel Street, and A. Mabini Street, veers southeast in front of Indang Church as San Gregorio Street, and continues as San Gregorio Extension.
+It then continues as De Ocampo Street (one-way northbound/westbound), San Miguel Street, and A. Mabini Street (where it overlaps the Indang–Alfonso via Luksuhin Road, a tertiary road), veers south in front of Indang Church as San Gregorio Street, and continues as San Gregorio Extension.

 Indang to Mendez

-At the end of San Gregorio Extension, the road intersects Trece Martires–Indang Road and proceeds southeast towards Mendez as Indang–Mendez Road.
-It then enters the municipality of Mendez, where it becomes a one-way southbound street known as C. Llamado Street and Osorio Street before ending at the latter's junction with J.P.
+At the end of San Gregorio Extension, the road intersects Trece Martires–Indang Road and proceeds southeast towards Mendez as Indang–Mendez Road (Mendez–Buna–Indang Road).
+It then enters the municipality of Mendez, where it becomes C. Llamado Street and Osorio Street, both one-way southbound streets, before ending at the latter's junction with J.P.
 Rizal Street in Mendez población.